 The spreadsheet also shows the Combin function used to calculate the number of combinations for other numbers of objects taken from a set of 6.

-Further details and examples of the Excel Combin function are provided on the Microsoft Office website.
+For further details and examples of the Excel Combin function, see the Microsoft Office website.

 If you get an error from the Excel Combin function this is likely to be one of the following: